apache/arrow-site/_drafts/arrow-flight-sql-jdbc.md

 ## Background

 [Arrow Flight RPC][flight] is a framework for efficient transfer of Arrow data across the network.
-While it is agnostic to the type of application using it, from the beginning, it was designed with an eye towards modern databases and other data systems.
+While it is flexible and can be used in any type of application, from the beginning, it was designed with an eye towards modern databases and other data systems.
 Flight SQL realized that goal by defining how to use Flight RPC as a protocol[^1] for database communications: how a client should talk to a server and execute queries, fetch result sets, and so on.

 With this new JDBC driver, applications can talk to any database